Squeezing Enhancement in Lossy Multi-Path Atom Interferometers: Results

 This balance is important even in an interferometer without correlations~\cite{AdaptedMirror,Szigeti_2012}, but it becomes more critical when using entangled and squeezed states.
 Unlike a lossless interferometer, where increased squeezing always enhances phase sensitivity, a lossy interferometer achieves optimal performance with a finite level of squeezing, tuned to the specific level of losses.
 This is because atom losses disrupt quantum correlations, leaving the remaining atoms in a decohered state with increased projection noise, thereby undermining the benefits of squeezing.
-Fig.~\ref{pic: results}b shows that the optimal level of squeezing indeed depends very sensitively on balancing of losses by a proper control of the beam splitter pulses.
+The insets in Fig.~\ref{fig: 4}a, c show that the optimal level of squeezing indeed depends very sensitively on balancing of losses by a proper control of the beam splitter pulses.

-Comparing the input squeezing in Fig.~\ref{pic: results}b to the achieved gain in phase sensitivity, as displayed in Fig.~\ref{pic: results}a, it becomes clear that a significant entanglement enhancement is achieved only for a small momentum spread, that is, low effective temperature of the atomic cloud.
-This is further underlined by Fig.~\ref{fig:DependsonN}, where we show the gain in phase sensitivity in its dependence on the ensemble size $N$, where in each case the Rabi frequency was optimised for highest sensitivity.
-Largest gains, close to the optimum achievable with OAT squeezed states, will require narrow momentum distributions, with matched levels of squeezing and light-pulse operations as in Fig.~\ref{pic: results}.
+Comparing the input squeezing to the achieved reduction in phase uncertainty, as displayed in Fig.~\ref{fig: 4}a and Fig.~\ref{fig: 4}c, it becomes clear that a significant entanglement enhancement is achieved only for a small momentum spread, that is, low effective temperature of the atomic cloud.
+This is further underlined by Fig.~\ref{fig: 4}b and Fig.~\ref{fig: 4}d, where we show the improvements in phase uncertainty in its dependence on the ensemble size $N$, where in each case the Rabi frequency was optimised for lowest uncertainty in the range given by Fig.~\ref{fig: 4}a and b.
+Largest gains, close to the optimum achievable with OAT squeezed states, will require narrow momentum distributions, with matched levels of squeezing and light-pulse operations.

+Fig.~\ref{fig: 4}b and Fig.~\ref{fig: 4}d clearly show that in the limit of large particle numbers $N$ certain asymptotic levels of phase uncertainty are achieved, which depend on the initial momentum width $\Delta p$.
+It is instructive to compare these asymptotic uncertainties to known fundamental bounds for interferometery subject to particle losses.
+In~\cite{ElusiveHeisenberg,Escher2011} it is shown that the phase uncertainty of an interferometer with an effective particle (or power) transmission coefficient $\eta_\mathrm{eff}$ is bounded by

+This bound cannot be directly applied to the atom interferometer considered here, since both loss factors and transmission amplitudes are momentum dependent and therefore not characterized by a single coefficient.
+Still, it is interesting to use it together with the asymptotics from Fig.~\ref{fig: 4}b and Fig.~\ref{fig: 4}d to infer an effective transmission coefficient $\eta_\mathrm{eff}$.
+This can then be compared to the particle transmission coefficient $\eta_\mathrm{particle}$ obtained by relating the total number of atoms in the output to the one in the input